 See also stream processing, UIs, audio, mathematics.

-- Mr Speaker’s random intro
+- Mr Speaker’s intro

 - mbostock’s chart api is nice for various data processing